 Distribution fees are payable at a rate of 0.25% per annum on the average net assets of the Fund.

-2. Summary of significant accounting policies
+2 Material accounting policies

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The material accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.

 2.1 Basis of preparation